LIPITOR- atorvastatin calcium tablet, film coated

 In adult patients without clinically evident coronary heart disease, but with multiple risk factors for coronary heart disease such as age, smoking, hypertension, low HDL-C, or a family history of early coronary heart disease, LIPITOR is indicated to:

-In patients with clinically evident coronary heart disease, LIPITOR is indicated to:
+In adult patients with clinically evident coronary heart disease, LIPITOR is indicated to:

 LIPITOR is indicated: